sogilis/Voogle/docs/ADR/001-back-end-language.md

 * Rich Ecosystem, there are many package available and almost all the topics are covered
 * NodeJS is rather performant
 * JavaScript is a language that allow to develop quickly
+* NodeJS's applications start quickly

 #### Drawbacks
-* Heavy treatment can impact
+* Heavy treatment can impact performances
-* If not used properly, it can the event programming paradigm can have bad consequences' performance wise
+* If not used properly, it can the event programming paradigm can have bad consequences performance wise
 * Requires the interpreter to be installed
 * The Async system can be hard to maintain